 The Sales Stages Table represent the major phases of the sales pipeline.
 This solution template uses a 4 Stage process that every Opportunity record will follow:

 These stages can be renamed to match your existing sales processes, and additional stages can be added with ease.

 Similar to Accounts, Opportunities are linked to Primary Contacts and Key Stakeholders.
-Over time, the Contacts application becomes the system of record for every person you do business with.
+Over time, the Contacts Table becomes the system of record for every person you do business with.

 Your team could then describe how the data is organized or digested through Solution views:

 Opportunities Table —> All Sales by Stage

 A Solution Guide for Product Management could include a purpose statement such as:

 Designed for agile software product development teams, this template incorporates industry best practices to manage the front door of new feature development processes, including documentation, requirements, and release planning.